 GiveGab retains a 2.5% campaign management fee from all donations.
-Credit Card processing fees are an additional 2.2% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
+Credit Card processing fees are an additional 2.5% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
 You are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 All donations are final and cannot be refunded.
-I understand that any donations processed outside of Preserving Dignity donation period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: http://info.givegab.com/pricing.
+Any donations processed outside of Preserving Dignity donation period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: http://info.givegab.com/pricing.

 Q. Who will receive my contact information?

 The organization(s) you choose to support will have access to your name and email address.
 This information is used solely to send thank you messages, provide the option to receive future notifications, and to notify you of future activities.